karlos-github/WeeklyBudget/README.md

 ### Expenditure Controller

 #### Get all expenditures
-Gets all expenditures that user saved to database so far for the current month.
-The current budget starts from the salary day of the current month to the same day next month.
-All expenditures saved to dabase for this time period and assigned with the certain expenditure type that corresponds with expenditure type used in budget details of the current monthly budget are included in the current month expenditures.
+This endpoint retrieves all expenditures saved by the user for the current month.
+The current budget runs from the salary day of the current month until the same day of the following month.

+All expenditures recorded in the database during this period, and assigned to an expense category that matches one defined in the budget details of the current monthly budget, are included in the results.

 ```http
   GET /api/Expenditure/getAll